Add someone to your council tax account

 Add a joint tenant to your council tax bill

-If you are renting your property with any joint tenants who are not named on your bill, please provide your tenancy agreement that confirms the tenants concerned.
+If there are joint tenants who are not named on your bill, please send your tenancy agreement.

-If a person currently named on the bill has moved out, please also confirm the date they moved and their forwarding address.
+If someone named on the bill has moved out, please confirm:

 Request to add a joint tenant to your council tax bill